gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 As a simple export, the ingress class of the ingress is exported as type string.

 DeployItems are templated in the `deployExecutions` section by specifying different templating steps.
-Each template step has to output a list of deploy item templates of the following form:
+Each template step has to output a list of deploy item templates of the following form.
 ```yaml
 - name: "unique name of the deployitem"
   type: landscaper.gardener.cloud/helm | landscaper.gardener.cloud/container | ... # deployer identifier